TheAppleFreak/winston-slack-webhook-transport/README.md

 `winston-slack-webhook-transport` supports the ability to format messages using Slack's message layout features.
 To do this, supply a custom formatter that supplies the [requisite object structure](https://api.slack.com/messaging/composing/layouts) to create the desired layout.

-Note that if you're using the `blocks` feature, supplying the `text` parameter will cause it to function as a fallback for surfaces that do not support blocks, such as IRC clients or notifications.
+Note that if you're using the `blocks` feature, supplying the `text` parameter will cause it to function as a fallback for surfaces that do not support blocks, such as IRC clients or push notifications.

 ```javascript
 const winston = require("winston");